Our world has gone global, but some words continue to be pronounced oh-so-locally

 No?

 Didn’t think so.
-That’s because virtually anyone from New Jersey would never pronounce it “Joisey,” and most don’t drop the “New.”
-So if you’re saying it that way, you’re probably from somewhere outside the Garden State.
+That’s because no one from New Jersey would ever pronounce it Joisey, and most don’t drop the New either.
+So if you’re saying it that way, you’re probably from somewhere other than the Garden State.

 Florida

-If you pronounce the first syllable of “Florida” like it rhymes with anything but “sore,” you’re most likely not from the Sunshine State.
-And if you pronounce it like it rhymes with “ah,” there’s only the slimmest chance you’re from anywhere west of Texas.
+If you pronounce the first syllable of the Sunshine State’s name like it rhymes with anything but sore, you’re most likely not from Florida.
+And if you rhyme it with ah, there’s only the slimmest chance you’re from anywhere west of Texas.

 Aunt

-In more than 75 percent of the United States, the word for your parent’s sister is pronounced exactly the same as the word for that tiny little bug that you don’t want ruining your picnic.
-If you pronounce it “awnt,” then it’s most likely you’re from the East Coast, where people who use that pronunciation are most heavily concentrated.
-One thing we can agree on: These are the hardest-to-pronounce town names in every state.
+In more than 75% of the United States (according to the Harvard Dialect Survey), the word for your parent’s sister is pronounced exactly the same as the word for that tiny bug that you don’t want ruining your picnic.
+If you pronounce it awnt, then you’re probably from the East Coast, where people who use that regional pronunciation are most heavily concentrated.

 Creek

-Most Americans pronounce this word for a small, babbling body of water as crEEk, so that it rhymes with “meek.”
-And if you’re from California, there’s more than a 95 percent chance you do.
-But if you’re from the Midwest, there’s a strong chance you pronounce it so that it rhymes with “flick.”
+Most Americans pronounce this word for a small, babbling body of water as crEEk, so that it rhymes with meek.
+If you’re from California, there’s more than a 95% chance you do, per that Harvard Survey.
+But if you’re from the Midwest, there’s a strong chance you rhyme it with crick.

 Huge

-Most Americans pronounce the “h” in “huge.”
-Those who treat the “h” a silent and say “yuge” tend to come from the New York area.
-The same goes for “humor,” “humongous,” and “human.”
-You won’t want to miss these regional names for foods you eat all the time.
+Most Americans pronounce the h in huge.
+Those who treat the h as silent and say yuge tend to hail from the New York area.
+The same goes for humor, humongous and human.

 Been

-Nearly 65 percent of Americans pronounce the word “been” as if it were spelled “bin”.
-If you pronounce it like the name “Ben,” then it’s most likely you’re from someplace in the North Central United States.
-Now tell us the words you’d use for these things, and we’ll guess where you grew up.
+Nearly 65% of Americans pronounce the word been as if it were spelled bin.
+If you pronounce it like the name Ben, then it’s likely you’re from the North Central United States.